 Amazon sends payments 60 days after the end of each month, and the minimum payout is low at $10 via direct deposit.

-Closing out our list is Sovrn //Commerce (formerly VigLink), one more option for beginner publishers seeking out an AdSense alternative.
-This option provides blogs with a variety of display ads, video ads, and affiliate links to insert on their pages, and Sovrn //Commerce automates relevant ad selection based on your content.
+Sovrn //Commerce (formerly VigLink) is an AdSense alternative for beginner publishers.
+This option provides blogs with a variety of display ads, video ads, and affiliate links to insert on their pages, and automates relevant ad selection based on your content.

 Sovrn //Commerce is also big on insights — you’ll have a reporting portal in which you can track your ads’ performance and address which of your pages get the most ad engagement.
 You’re also allowed to choose between a cost-per-impression or a cost-per-click model for your monetization strategy.

-Finally, there are no barriers to entry with Sovrn //Commerce — just sign up to get started.
+Finally, there are no barriers to entry with Sovrn //Commerce — just sign up.
 The minimum payout is $10 through PayPal and $50 through direct deposit.

-If your website's monthly visits are at 100,000 or more, you should consider partnering with Setupad.
-This platform provides a selection of ad formats — like rich media ads (interstitial, sticky, expandable, native, and amp) as well as video ads (outstream and instream) and standard ad formats like display ads.
+If your website's monthly visits are at 100,000 or more, consider partnering with Setupad.
+This platform provides a selection of ad formats — like rich media ads (interstitial, sticky, expandable, native, and amp) as well as video ads and standard ad formats like display ads.

 Setupad provides an easy-to-use Google Chrome extension where users can report unwanted ads and review real-time data like winning SSP, CPM price, and average eCPM up to the last minute.